-Keeping the brain active and stimulated in later life is just as important as staying physically active, particularly if your relative has dementia.
+Keeping the brain active and stimulated in later life is just as important as staying physically active.

 There are many types of cognitive exercise to consider, from card games to scrapbooking.
 Working with your relative to put together a cognitive exercise strategy can have a positive impact on their health and wellbeing.